 Gundam X has The Captain Jamil Neate taking on The Mentor aspect (complete with shades and sideburns).
 A more direct example comes from Lancerow Dawell, who is a sort of Alternate Universe version of Char.
-The backstory of Gundam X involves a much more devastating version of UC's One Year War (culminating in a successfulColony Drop), in which Lancerow played the role of The Rival-Char and Jamil played the role of Amuro.
+The backstory of Gundam X involves a much more devastating version of UC's One Year War (culminating in successfulColony Drop by the truckload), in which Lancerow played the role of The Rival-Char and Jamil played the role of Amuro.

 Mu La Flaga himself fits the Zeta style Big Brother Mentor type, particularly to the main character; he does however start with an Ace Custom mobile armor instead of a mobile suit, before receiving Kira's Strike.

 Finally, in both SEED and the first-half of SEED Destiny, Athrun Zala serves as Kira's rival (complete with a red Gundam, instead of as simple Ace Custom) before his Heel-Face Turn.
 On a side note, Athrun's name is Arabic, derived from the Greek word, "erythron", meaning "red".